 Baselines.
-We compare our method against 7 prior methods for online RL that represent the state-of-the-art on the Atari100k benchmark (including EfficientZero), as well as a multi-task behavior cloning policy trained on the full pretraining dataset, and a set of ablations that include EfficientZero with several different model sizes and pretraining/finetuning schemes.
+We compare our method against 7 prior methods for online RL that represent the state-of-the-art on the Atari100k benchmark (including EfficientZero), a multi-task behavior cloning policy pretrained on the same offline data as our method does for zero-shot performance on the target task and the performance after finetuning on the target task (see Appendix O for details), and a direct comparison to CURL (Srinivas et al., 2020), a strong model-free RL baseline, under an offline pretraining + online finetuning setting.
+We also include a set of ablations that include EfficientZero with several different model sizes and pretraining/finetuning schemes.
 The former baselines serve to position our results with respect to the state-of-the-art, and the latter baselines and ablations serve to shed light on the key ingredients for successful multi-task pretraining and finetuning.